 The Alumni Career Mentor Event Series invites MAPSS, CIR, and Computation alumni from different career sectors back to campus.
 They come to talk about their current positions and how they got there to introduce you to a range of career possibilities and provide experience-based insight to help guide your future endeavors.
 The talks are followed by a Q&A session.

-Virtual Coffee Chats allow students to join employers and CS staff as they casually discuss professional trends over a cup of coffee.
+Coffee chats and employer information sessions allow students to join employers and CS staff as they casually discuss professional trends over a cup of coffee.
 Employers provide exclusive information about their company cultures, industry trends, and best practices in career advancement.
-Virtual Coffee Chats may be live or pre-recorded.

 Career Workshop Series (CWS)